apache/pulsar/site2/docs/tiered-storage-gcs.md

 = 0|It causes a broker to offload data as soon as possible.
 < 0 |It disables automatic offloading operation.

 Automatic offloading runs when a new segment is added to a topic log.
-If you set the threshold on a namespace, but few messages are being produced to the topic, offload does not work until the current segment is full.
+If you set the threshold on a namespace, but few messages are being produced to the topic, offloader does not work until the current segment is full.

 You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or pulsar-admin.